Tuition and Fees displayed are for the 2020-2021 academic year.

 |Service fee for any tuition or fees paid via credit card||3%|

-Benefits-eligible staff employees may apply for a tuition remission for courses taken through GSAL.
+Benefits-eligible staff employees may apply for tuition remission.
 The University will pay up to 50% of the tuition for up to two courses per quarter, at either the graduate or undergraduate level.
 The Staff Tuition Assistance Benefit form should be submitted directly to the University Benefits Office.